vipranarayan14/vboo/src/docs/shadlinga-prakaranam/raama-sabdah/raama-1.1-1.md

 # //hE rAma//

-When we want call or address someone (or something) we have use to the
+When we want to call or address someone (or something) we have to use the
 //'saMbOdhana-prathamA' vibhakti|//

 But, if you can remeber, in the notes on